macieklamberski/dedicated/readme.md

 # Kohana CMF

 Kohana CMF (Content Management Framework) is a set of base funcionality for creating customized CMS.
-It adds custom behaviors for [Jelly](http://github.com/creatoro/jelly/) models that simplifies development process.

 ## Vendors